MetaCase/metaedit-extension-for-visual-studio/docs/InstallingInstructions.md

 # Install the extension

-Download the extension installer (.vsix) file from this site.
-After downloading double click it to install the extension (re)start Visual Studio and start using the Graph Browser extension.
+Download the [MetaEdit+ Extension for Visual Studio](https://marketplace.visualstudio.com/items?itemName=MetaCase.MetaEditextensionforVisualStudio) installer (.vsix file) from the Visual Studio Gallery.
+After downloading double click it to install the extension, (re)start Visual Studio and start using the Graph Browser extension.